Sphere of influence: Historical remnants

+As European nation-states explored and sought to claim large parts of Africa, Asia, and the Pacific, often under the aegis of international law, a language of "colonies", "protectorates", "spheres of influence", and "empires" emerged.
+The international relations thus characterized bespoke usefructory relations of military and political domination.
+At the same time, the exploration of the globe, the "spread of civilisation", the conveyance of enlightenment and western values, and the promotion (over time) of proto-democratic models of government, were seen as part of the "gift" of such empires to territories and peoples unfamiliar with Europe, its people and ideas.

-often under the aegis of international law, the concept of "protectorate" and "spheres of influence" for characterizing relations of military and political domination emerged.
-Many areas of the world are joined by a cultural influence inherited from a previous sphere of influence, even if they are no longer under political control.
-Examples include Anglosphere, Arab World, Batavosphere, Persosphere, Eurosphere, Francophonie, Françafrique, Germanosphere, Indosphere, Hispanidad, Latin Europe/Latin America, Lusophonie, Turkosphere, Sinosphere, Slavisphere, Malay world, Post-Soviet States and many others.
+Many areas of the world are still joined to a "mother country", a European nation, by common heritage, demography, and cultural influence inherited while such powers had clearer spheres of influence, even if such nations no longer exert any real political control over their former colonies.
+Examples include the Anglosphere, Arab world, Batavosphere, Persosphere, Eurosphere, Francophonie, Françafrique, Germanosphere, Indosphere, Hispanidad, Latin Europe/Latin America, Lusophonie, Turkosphere, Sinosphere, Slavisphere, Malay world, post-Soviet states, and many others.

+History

 Early United States (1820s)

 Alexander Hamilton, first U.S. Secretary of the Treasury, aimed for the United States to establish a sphere of influence in North America.
-Hamilton, writing in the Federalist Papers, harboured ambitions for the US to rise to world power status and gain the strength to expel European powers from the Americas, taking on the mantle of regional dominance among American nations, although most of the New World were European colonies during that period.
+Hamilton, writing in the Federalist Papers, harboured ambitions for the US to rise to world power-status, and over time gain sufficient strength to aver or even expel European powers from the Americas.
+The US, under this thinking, would exercise regional dominance throughout the territory and seas of North America, and amongst all nations extant in such geographic space; this was ambitious, as most of the New World was still governed through colonial arrangements by powerful European nations (empires) at the time.

-This doctrine, dubbed the 'Monroe Doctrine', was formalized under President James Monroe, who asserted that the New World was to be established as a Sphere of influence, removed from European encroachment.
-As the U.S. emerged as a world power, few nations dared to trespass on this sphere (a notable exception occurred with the Soviet Union and the Cuban Missile Crisis).
+An elaboration of this doctrine, later dubbed the 'Monroe Doctrine', was formalized under President James Monroe (in office for two terms from 1817–1825), who asserted that the New World was to be established as part of the American sphere of influence, and concomitantly be removed from the encroachment of European power.
+As the US emerged as a world power, few nations dared to trespass on this sphere (a notable exception occurred with the Soviet Union and the Cuban Missile Crisis).

-As of 2018, Secretary of State Rex Tillerson continued to refer to the Monroe Doctrine to tout the United States as the region's preferred trade partner over other nations such as China.
+Even in 2018, US Secretary of State Rex Tillerson referenced to the Monroe Doctrine as he touted the US as the region's preferred trade partner over other nations with other, more distant spheres of geographic influence (such as China).